All Episodes

 They're just as large as ever.

-I mean, so over here on one hand, you have all this evidence of a campaign in disarray, a campaign supposedly with a near mutiny going on inside it, a campaign in need of An intervention by professionals like Newt Gingrich or Rudy Giuliani.
+I mean, so over here on one hand, you have all this evidence of a campaign in disarray, a campaign supposedly with a near mutiny going on inside it, a campaign in need of an intervention by professionals like Newton Gingrich or Rudy Giuliani.

-You have a campaign with uh this this person leaving it or that person leaving it.
+You have a campaign with this person leaving it or that person leaving it.

 You have a campaign that Republicans are publicly denouncing and smearing and then leaving to join Hillary Clinton.

-So all of these problems in the diminished campaign and the lack of support, the dwindling enthusiasm.
+So all of these problems and the diminished campaign and the lack of support, the dwindling enthusiasm.

-I mean, if look, if if you're losing support, if you if you've done 10 points in a week, that should mean there's a lot less enthusiasm for you.
+I mean, if you look, if you're losing support, if you've down 10 points in a week, that should mean there's a lot less enthusiasm for you.

 But they don't see less enthusiasm for Trump.